AstraZeneca-NGS/VarDictJava/Readme.md

 	2. Realign some of the variants using special ad-hoc approaches.
 	3. Calculate statistics for the variant, filter out some bad ones, if any.
 	4. Assign a type to each variant.
 	5. Output variants in an intermediate internal format (tabular).
-Columns of the table are described in [Output columns section](#outputColumns).
+Columns of the table are described in Output columns section.
-          **Note**: To perform Steps 1 and 2, use the Java program VarDict-0.1.
+          **Note**: To perform Steps 1 and 2, use the Java program VarDict.

 3. Perform a statistical test for strand bias using an R script.
     **Note**: Use R script for this step.